-Dose calculations were performed for releases using the NRC XOQDOQ and NRC Regulatory Guide 1.109 methodology (manually or with the GASPAR II computer program) and parameter values as described in the Offsite Dose Calculation Manual (ODCM).
-This methodology was based on Publication 2 of the International Commission on Radiation Protection released in 1959.
+Dose calculations were performed for releases using the software program RADEAS, based on Regulatory Guide 1.109 methodology, with the exception of the 50-mile population dose calculation which was performed using the NRC GASPAR II code.
+Parameter values were used as described in the Offsite Dose Calculation Manual (ODCM).
+The methodology used is based on Publication 2 of the International Commission on Radiation Protection released in 1959.